OmkarSsawant/spotify_client/README.md

 ## 2 step  Configurations
 #### 1 .
 Get client id

-   Just go to the [spotify developers site](https:/flutter.dev/docs) login and register your application.
+   Just go to the [spotify developers site](https://developer.spotify.com/dashboard/) login and register your application.
-   You just need to follow and prepare your environment from [Quick Start]('https://developer.spotify.com/documentation/android/quick-start/') .
+   You just need to follow and prepare your environment from [quick start]('https://developer.spotify.com/documentation/android/quick-start/') .

    ###### How to register
 Set  `redirect uri` as `spotify-sdk://auth` and app name as `your app name`and android section `package name and debug,release fingerprint` in registration.